Did you know: if you invested $1,000 in the S&P 500 Index in 1974, and then did NOTHING, you would have had $154,000 at the end of 2019?

 When you first start investing one of the easiest ways to track your money using free money management apps.

-My favorite and the one we have been personally using for longer than a decade is Personal Capital.
+My favorite and the one we have been personally using for longer than a decade is Empower (formerly Personal Capital).

-To learn more about my favorite money app, check out my Personal Capital review.
+To learn more about my favorite money app, check out my Empower review.